 For more information, see the Colorado Department of Revenue’s Income 69 FYI publication.

-GCEA members have the opportunity to borrow an EV for one week without any cost or mileage restrictions.
-For more information, including how to apply, see the GCEA Electric Vehicle Program website.
+GCEA members may borrow an EV for one day without any cost or mileage restrictions.
+For more information, including how to apply, see the GCEA EV Test Drive Program website.

-Any vehicle that is not actively charging may not park in designated PEV charging parking spaces.
-A PEV is presumed to not be charging if it is parked at a charging station and is not connected to the charger for longer than 30 minutes.
-Some exclusions apply, including for PEVs parked at lodging or airports, and between the hours of 11pm and 5am.
+Any vehicle that is not actively charging may not park in designated EV charging parking spaces.
+An EV is presumed to not be charging if it is parked at a charging station and is not connected to the charger for longer than 30 minutes.
+Some exclusions apply, including for EVs parked at lodging or airports, and between the hours of 11pm and 5am.
 The penalty for violation is $182.
 (Reference Colorado Revised Statutes 42-4-1213, and 42-4-1701)

 Find all electric vehicle (EV) charging stations in and/or near Walsenburg (Colorado).
 Search and compare local EV charging stations in Walsenburg, and find a convenient location to charge your car.